jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 ### Divide and Conquer - Sharding

 The idea in sharding is to split the validators into groups, and have them check only parts of the blockchain.
-Think of it as moving from a single-core computer to a multi-core computer that can process transactions in parallel[^shard].
-But this can get quite hard to coordinate - especially if a transaction includes interactions in multiple shards.
+Think of it as moving from a single-core computer to a multi-core computer that can process transactions in parallel.[^shard] But this can get quite hard to coordinate - especially if a transaction includes interactions in multiple shards.
 Ziliqa, Elrond utilize sharding to scale, but we don’t know enough detail to comment further.

-Execution Sharding was also part of the original Ethereum scaling roadmap[^eth2].
-Since then, Ethereum has pivoted to a rollup-centric roadmap.
+Execution Sharding was also part of the original Ethereum scaling roadmap.[^eth2] Since then, Ethereum has pivoted to a rollup-centric roadmap.
 The bet is that Rollups will become the main consumer of blockspace on the L1.
 We need to be able to let the L2s do that without massive penalties, and increase how much data they can post on the block.
-So Ethereum is focusing on data sharding to keep the storage and network requirements of validators low so they can each verify only part of the block, and collectively verify the whole block (more on this on the PBS and DAS section). [^shardeddb]
+So Ethereum is focusing on data sharding to keep the storage and network requirements of validators low so they can each verify only part of the block, and collectively verify the whole block (more on this on the PBS and DAS section).[^shardeddb]

 ### Make it Cheaper to Check if Something is Wrong

 There are 2 ideas in this space to maintain decentralization as we scale:

-1. Breaking down the work of the “Chosen Validator” [^chosen] into 2 parts - building and proposing - *so we can decentralize **block** **production** further.*
+1. Breaking down the work of the “Chosen Validator”[^chosen] into 2 parts - building and proposing - *so we can decentralize **block** **production** further.*
 2. Reducing the work of Validators[^both] so that light machines can successfully do the job - *so we can decentralize **block** **validation** further.*

 #### Proposer-Builder Separation  (PBS)